Decentralized Federated Learning by Partial Message Exchange: Introduction

 In this work, we address the critical challenge of balancing communication efficiency, accuracy, and privacy preservation in decentralized systems by introducing a partial message exchange (\texttt{PME}, see Fig. \ref{transmission-mech} or Algorithm \ref{algorithm-PME}) mechanism within a DFL algorithm (see Algorithm \ref{algorithm-PaME}), which hence we term PaME.
 As presented in Table~\ref{table:compare-conditions}, PaME differs from existing DFL algorithms by substantially relaxing theoretical assumptions while achieving a favorable trade-off among communication efficiency, accuracy, and privacy.
 Our main contributions are summarized as follows.

-\textit{a) Convergence under the weakest assumptions:} PaME is proven to converge under two assumptions: Lipschitz continuity of the gradients on a bounded region and the communication matrix to be doubly stochastic.
-The former is equivalent to the locally Lipschitz continuity, and thus much weaker than the (global) Lipschitz continuity.
+\textit{a) Best convergence under the weakest assumptions:} \text PaME is proven to converge under two assumptions: \textcircled{6} Lipschitz continuity of the gradients on a bounded region and \textcircled{11} the communication matrix to be doubly stochastic, as presented in Table~\ref{table:compare-conditions}.
+The former is equivalent to the locally Lipschitz continuity, and thus much weaker than \textcircled{3} the (global) Lipschitz continuity of the gradient.
 Moreover, we do not impose additional standard stochastic-gradient assumptions, such as bounded stochastic gradients or variance, which are typically invoked to control stochasticity and client variability.
 Such a success lies in the establishment of the boundedness of the iterations generated by PaME from a deterministic perspective, despite the algorithm being a stochastic-gradient-based method.
 Consequently, PaME can effectively handle applications with heterogeneous data.

+More importantly, the convergence result reflects the central design principle of PaME: improving the trade-off among communication efficiency, privacy-related protection, and data heterogeneity.
+Specifically, the \texttt{PME} mechanism and time-varying neighbor participation reduce the transmitted information, the induced partial-observation structure leads to a reconstruction-risk characterization, and the penalty term explicitly controls the discrepancy among heterogeneous local models.
+These three aspects are not treated as separate add-on mechanisms; instead, they are jointly incorporated into the PaME dynamics, under which the convergence guarantee is established without introducing additional standard stochastic-gradient or compression assumptions.